sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-gpiobuttons-convertibleslatemode.md

 ## Applies To

-This setting applies to Windows 10 and Windows 8.1.

 For a list of the supported Windows editions and architectures that this component supports, see [Microsoft-Windows-GPIOButtons](microsoft-windows-gpiobuttons.md).

 ## XML Example